Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: Preliminaries

 \section{Preliminaries}

-We recall the basic definitions and results for differential calculi, as well as complex, Hermitian, and K\"ahler structures and associated noncommutative vector bundles over these objects.
-For a more detailed introduction see \cite{MMF2}, \cite{MMF3}, and references therein.
-For an excellent presentation of classical complex and K\"ahler geometry see Huybrecht's book \cite{HUY}.
+We recall the basic definitions and results for differential calculi, complex structures, Hermitian structures, and K\"ahler structures, as well as noncommutative vector bundles over these objects.
+For a more detailed introduction see \cite{MMF2,MMF3}, and references therein.
+For an excellent presentation of classical complex and K\"ahler geometry see \cite{HUY}.